BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 ### Prepare Some Money

-Your purpose in sending an OP_RETURN isn't to send money to anyone, it's to put data into the blockchain.
+Your purpose in creating an OP_RETURN isn't to send money to anyone, it's to put data into the blockchain.
 However, you _must_ send money to do so.
-The trick is just to create a return address.
-Then you can identify a UTXO and send that to your return address, minus a transaction, while also using the same transaction to create an OP_RETURN.
+You just need to use a change address as your _only_ recipient.
+Then you can identify a UTXO and send that to your change address, minus a transaction, while also using the same transaction to create an OP_RETURN.

+Here's that process:
 ```
 $ bitcoin-cli listunspent
 [